 - Lectures will be provided via the Web.
 Students are expected to review lectures whenever convenient during the scheduled time interval—see schedule.
 The webpages may link to other sites and sources of information.
 Students are encouraged to follow these links to discover more about the subject matter.

-- Supplementary handouts will be provided via SFTP to students in pdf format.
+- Readings and handouts will be provided via SFTP to students in pdf format.
 Such items include maps, illustrations, tables of data, etc. Many of these items are identified as figures in the webpage lectures.

 - Lab exercises: Several lab exercises involving maps, charts, specimens, or simple calculations will be conducted during the semester.
 Lab materials are provided via SFTP.
 Reports are due normally one week after the lab is introduced in class—see schedule, and should be turned in via e-mail.* Late assignments may receive a grade penalty.
 Exercises are 20% of course grade.

 - Short project: Undergraduate students (ES 331) will prepare a short project.
 Each project subject and format will be chosen with approval of the instructor.
 The subject of the project could be any topic relevant to ice age environments.
 The format may be quite flexible; students may create a video show or game, draw an illustration, diagram or cartoon, make a scrapbook or diorama, perform a puppet show, create a photostory, construct a sculpture or build a model, etc. Note: PowerPoint slide shows are not acceptable.

 Each project, regardless of format, must include an abstract and cite appropriate references.
 A draft or preview version is due by Nov.
 15; the final version is due before Thanksgiving, as indicated in the schedule.
 Projects will be evaluated based on accurate scientific and historical content and creativity of presentation; projects are 20% of course grade.